 Screening consists of:

 Request patients and visitors notify dental practice if they become ill or test positive for COVID-19 within 48 hours of their visit.
-Record in a patient’s record that they were screened for COVID and other ATDs.
+Document in a patient’s record that they were screened for COVID and other ATDs.